Phoenix-ComputerCraft/phoenix-computercraft.github.io/docs/network.md

 Ports are not stored in the PSP message; rather, they are implemented through modem channels.
 Port 0 is reserved for non-PSP applications, and is thus illegal to use in PSP communications.

 Connections are handled the same way as TCP: the client sends a `synchronize` message with an initial sequence number; the server replies with a `synchronize` message with an `acknowledgement` number that is one more than the initial number; and the client sends a plain `acknowledgement` message with `synchronize` unset and no payload.
 To close, the initiator sends a `final` message to the other end; the server sends back an acknowledgement; the server then sends its own `final` message; and the client sends back its own acknowledgement.

+## User protocols
+In addition to the kernel-defined protocols, the default Phoenix distribution implements a number of application layer protocols for things such as dynamic IP assignment, hostname lookup, and file transfer.